 More than just a pit fire, the Cochise College Pit Fire Festival represents the artistic expression of our global community.
-Bringing together 4,000 attendees this event gives you access to a committed and growing college network from all parts of Mexico, Arizona, California, and many other states.
+Bringing together thousands of attendees this event gives you access to a committed and growing college network from all parts of Mexico, Arizona, California, and many other states.

-This is an opportunity to reach a collective of college-educated students, instructors, and social influencers.
-You will have the opportunity for your brand to interact and engage with influential artists attending and speaking at the festival.
+This is an opportunity to reach a collection of college-educated students, instructors, and social influencers.

 In its tenth year, the Cochise College Art Festival is the annual event for the community drawing in diverse artists in collaboration with local sounds, flavors, and talented performers.

 Individuals who support the Cochise College Art Department financially automatically become members of the Friends of the Art Department.
 Members who have provided contact information receive the biannual “Accolade” magazine and may be invited to special events put on by the department.
 Funding supports scholarships, professional development, and equipment and supplies for the Art Department.
 Questions may be directed to the Cochise College Foundation.

 Melting Pot: Pit fire ceramics project teaches life lesson

 A piece of Robert Hayostek’s soul will reside in cupboards across Cochise County and beyond following the ninth annual Cochise College Pit Fire Festival.

 Hayostek is the student potter selected to craft 1,000 ceramic soup bowls for the event, which is expected to draw hundreds, if not thousands, to the Douglas Campus on Oct.
 22. The event includes numerous performers opening for local band Train Wreck, soups prepared by Cochise College Culinary Arts students, and fireworks.